Xilinx/video-sdk/docs/include/c_apis/xma_decoder_plugin_api.rst

 "profile"
     Profile of the input stream.
-    Supported are Baseline, Main and High for H264.
+    Supported values are Baseline, Main and High for H264.
 Main profile for HEVC.

 "level"
     Level of the input stream.
-    Supported are from 1.0 to 5.1.
+    Supported values are from 1.0 to 5.1.

 "chroma_mode"
     Chroma mode with which the input has been encoded.